Deluwuta/Landfill/wip/README.md

 Today I focused on the wibar and the folder structure.
 I've modularized the wibar code and changed almost all of it.
 I also added two custom widgets, one of an icon that could be used to show a dashboard and the battery widget.
 I'd like to modify this one but it works right now.

-The next day I would like to focus on the notifications styling or maybe I'll keep modularing the wibar code.
+The next day I would like to focus on the notifications styling or maybe I'll continue modularising the wibar code.
 I also have to make a proper theme file and use it as a base for the rest of the configs.

+### 30/08/2024

+nm-applet is used for internet handling.
+A volume osd popup has been added with a color.lua as a template.
+The binding for the volume is also a template just for testing.
+The next day I'll do the osd for the brightness, fix the bindings, add the icons (maybe) and maybe keep working on the wibar / modularising the code.